 Article XXVI - Education Reimbursement

-A regular full-time employee who is interested in taking educational course directly related to the employee's job duties may require reimbursement of the tuition and other costs associated with the taking of the course from the Executive Director of the Authority.
+A regular full-time employee who is interested in taking educational courses directly related to the employee's job duties may require reimbursement of the tuition and other costs associated with the taking of the course from the Executive Director of the Authority.
 Such requests must be in writing and must include the costs for which reimbursement is being sought, the dates the course will be given, the name of the institution which is giving the course and a detailed description of the content of the course and how the content relates to the employee's job duties.
 The written request must be submitted at least fourteen (14) days prior to the date the course commences.

-The Executive Director may, in his discretion, approve or disapprove the request for reimbursement.
+The Executive Director may, in his/her discretion, approve or disapprove the request for reimbursement.
 Such approval or disapproval shall be communicated to the employee in writing prior to the date the course commences.
 A disapproval of reimbursement by the Executive Director shall not, and cannot be, the subject of a grievance.